dharmesh-12s/HW3-Extra-Credit-Project/README.md

 ## Course

-MSML606 — Data Structures and Algorithms
+MSML606 — Algorithms and Data Structures for Machine Learning